MAT (Mathematics Admissions Test)

 The Mathematics Admissions Test (MAT) is a subject-specific admissions test, lasting 2 hours and 30 minutes and sat under test conditions.

 The MAT is designed to be approachable for all students, including those without Further Mathematics A-level or equivalent.
 It aims to test the depth of mathematical understanding of a student rather than a breadth of knowledge.
 The mathematical knowledge and techniques required to do the questions are taken from a syllabus roughly corresponding to AS-level Maths, with a few extra topics from A-level Maths.
-If you're unsure what this covers, you can find the full MAT syllabus on the practice materials tab on this page.
+If you're unsure what this covers, you can find the full MAT syllabus on the Test preparation and practice materials tab on this page.

 All Mathematics and Computer Science applicants, regardless of the course you are applying for, should answer all of the questions.